Back to Developers

 3. Click Copy Token — your JWT is copied to the clipboard

-Use it as Authorization: Bearer <token> in MCP, PostgREST, or any API client.
+Use it as Authorization: Bearer <token> in MCP, the REST Data API, or any API client.

 Method 2: Browser / Local Storage (Quick Test)